-To investigate the pollution characteristics of water-soluble ions in aerosols in the urban area in Beibei Suburb of Chongqing, the graded aerosol samples were continuously collected by cascade impactor (Andersen) from March 2014 to February 2015.
-Water-soluble ions, including Na+, NH4+, K+, Mg2+, Ca2+, F–, Cl–, NO3– and SO42– in different particle size ranges (< 0.43, 0.43–0.65, 0.65–1.10, 1.10–2.10, 2.10–3.30, 3.30–4.70, 4.70–5.80, 5.80–9.00 and 9.00–100 µm) were measured by ion chromatography.
-The results showed that SO42– mainly distributed in the droplet mode in spring and autumn from in-cloud processes.
-While SO42– had both condensation and droplet modes in summer from the oxidation of SO2.
-NH4+ and SO42– were mainly presented in the form of NH4HSO4 in aerosols.
-Except for summer, NO3– mostly existed in the form of NH4NO3 in fine particles and Ca(NO3)2 in coarse particles.
-Na+ was single-peaked in spring and summer, and double-peaked in autumn and winter.
-Fine-mode K+ showed single-peak distribution in each season.
-The existent form of Cl– was KCl in fine mode, and CaCl2 in coarse mode.
-Mg2+ mainly distributed in coarse particles, which showed a bimodal pattern distribution in spring and summer.
-Ca2+ was mainly existed in coarse modes, whose concentration increased with increasing particle size.
-Mg2+, Ca2+ and F– were mainly appeared in coarse particles, and other ions were mainly distributed in fine particles.
-The emissions from motor vehicle exhaust, combustion process, soil sources and construction dust were the major sources of the water-soluble ions in this area.
-SOR (sulfur oxidation ratios) was the highest in summer and the lowest in winter, but NOR (nitrogen oxidation ratios) in winter was higher than other seasons.
-SOR value of condensation-mode (0.43–0.65 µm) was greater than 0.10 only in summer.
-SOR was considerably higher than NOR at the same particle sizes in the whole year.
+To investigate the pollution characteristics of water-soluble ions in aerosols in the urban area of Beibei District, Chongqing, graded aerosol samples were continuously collected by a cascade impactor (Andersen) from March 2014 till February 2015.
+Water-soluble ions, namely, Na+, NH4+, K+, Mg2+, Ca2+, F–, Cl–, NO3– and SO42– in different particle-size ranges (< 0.43, 0.43–0.65, 0.65–1.10, 1.10–2.10, 2.10–3.30, 3.30–4.70, 4.70–5.80, 5.80–9.00 and 9.00–100 µm), were measured by ion chromatography.
+The results showed that Mg2+, Ca2+ and F– mainly appeared in coarse particles, and other ions were mainly distributed in fine particles.
+SO42– was mainly distributed in the droplet mode in spring and autumn from in-cloud processes, while SO42– had both condensation and droplet modes in summer from the oxidation of SO2.
+NH4+ and SO42– were mainly present in the form of NH4HSO4 in aerosols.
+Except during summer, NO3– mostly existed in the forms of NH4NO3 in fine particles and Ca(NO3)2 in coarse particles.
+Na+ was single-peaked in spring and summer and double-peaked in autumn and winter.
+Fine-mode K+ showed a single-peak distribution in every season.
+The existent forms of Cl– were KCl in the fine mode and CaCl2 in the coarse mode.
+Mg2+ was mainly distributed in coarse particles, which showed a bimodal pattern distribution in spring and summer.
+Ca2+ mainly existed in coarse modes, whose concentrations increased with particle size.
+The emissions from motor vehicle exhaust, combustion processes, soil and construction dust were the major sources of water-soluble ions in this area.
+SOR (the sulfur oxidation ratio) was the highest in summer and the lowest in winter, but NOR (the nitrogen oxidation ratio) was highest in winter.
+The SOR values for condensation-mode (0.43–0.65 µm) exceeded 0.10 only in summer.
+SOR was considerably higher than NOR for the same particle sizes during the whole year.